steunix/passweaver-api/docs/index.md

 - operations on folders (creation, deletion, update)
 - operations on users (creation, deletion, update)
 - operations on groups (creation, deletion, update)
+- operations on one time secrets
 - login and passwords changes
-- personal folders unlock
+- personal folders unlocks

 ## Application logs

-PassWeaver API logs every call in a 'combined log format'.
-Errors are tracked in a separate log.
-There are configuration options to customize log files rotation and retention.
+PassWeaver API logs every HTTP call in a 'combined log format' (the file is named passweaver-api-access.log) while errors are tracked in a separate log (passweaver-api-errors.log).
+There are configuration options to customize log files directories, rotation and retention.

 ## Cache